 Some people use running for exercise, others use it for competition or adventure.
-For me – and I think more many of you too – running is my escape.
+For me, running is my escape.
 It is my ‘me’ time when I try to figure things out.

 In that respect, coming to the Samadhi Centre in Sri Lanka was probably the best choice for my last R&R because I can run, run, and run until my legs hurt and my mind becomes clear.
 While it paints itself as a centre for yoga, meditation (the traditional kind) and writing, it clearly attracts outdoor enthusiasts and athletes as well.
 Shortly after I arrived, one of the other guests came up to me and asked me if the bandana he had seen me wear earlier that day was from RacingThePlanet.
 Olivier, from France, was a triathlete and endurance runner who had competed in UTMB a few years ago.
 Small world!

 On my first morning at the Centre, I woke up to the sound of flowing water from the river nearby, put on my running gear and headed down for a breakfast of fresh fruits and Sri Lankan pancakes.
 It was a perfect way to get started and run out the Afghan stress.
 Rather than go forging off into the thick jungle behind the Centre, I decided to stick to the ‘road’ (really more of a dirt path in parts) where I would get a chance to see a bit more of village life.